kubedb/docs/docs/guides/druid/monitoring/alerting.md

 | `KubeDBDruidPhaseNotReady` | critical | 1m | KubeDB marked the Druid resource `NotReady` — operator cannot reach the cluster. |
 | `KubeDBDruidPhaseCritical` | warning | 15m | The instance is in a degraded/critical phase. |

-### OpsManager Group
+### OpsManager Group (declared but not rendered)

-Tracks `DruidOpsRequest` lifecycle during upgrades, scaling, and reconfiguration.
-These rules are defined in the chart's `values.yaml` under `form.alert.groups.opsManager`, following the same convention used by the ops-manager group in other `*-alerts` charts (e.g. `memcached-alerts`).
+The chart's `values.yaml` declares an `opsManager` group (under `form.alert.groups.opsManager`) meant to track `DruidOpsRequest` lifecycle during upgrades, scaling, and reconfiguration — following the same convention as the ops-manager group in other `*-alerts` charts (e.g. `memcached-alerts`). **At chart version `v2026.7.14`, this group is not actually rendered into the `PrometheusRule`** — `kubectl get prometheusrule -n alert-druid druid-alert-demo -o jsonpath='{.spec.groups[*].name}'` only ever returns the `database` and `provisioner` groups, confirmed both via `helm template` and against the live rule object on a real cluster.
+This is the same declared-but-unrendered pattern seen in several other `*-alerts` charts (rabbitmq, cassandra, zookeeper, pgbouncer, pgpool) — the values below are what the chart *would* produce if this gap is fixed in a future chart version, not alerts you can currently rely on.

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|